NurgaliyevS/post-content/CONTRIBUTING.md

 ## Database Management

-Reddit Scheduler uses MongoDB with Mongoose.
+Post Content uses MongoDB with Mongoose.
 Here's how to work with it:

 1. **Database Structure**